Our Journey Begins

 After a lazy morning we filled water tanks and went to the tourist

-about the condition of the road so wanted the most up to date.
+reports about the condition of the road so wanted the most up to date.

 Being told that there is only 43 K of gravel we head off.
 Lunch at Mt

 The road is excellent on the made sections, very good on the 10K of

-days without grading.
-There is 45K of gravel according to our speedo.
+after 2 days without grading.
+There is 45K of gravel according to our

-you are a fisherman, I'm not but appreciated the ambience any
+spot if you are a fisherman, I'm not but appreciated the ambience any

 We drove into Cooktown the next day and checked out the highlights.

-photos of the townspeople of 1898.
+old photos of the townspeople of 1898.
 These plates were found in the

-Attic of the old convent which has been renovated for use as The James Cook Museum,
+Attic of the old convent which has been renovated for use as The James

-(another one) for the night where I had a close encounter with some of the
+hotel (another one) for the night where I had a close encounter with

 As said previously I got attacked by something which left weeping sores